PelionIoT/manifest-tool/README.md

 If you do not want to enter the subject information for your certificate (country, state, city, organization and so on), add the `-q` flag to the command above.

 <span class="notes">**Note:** The certificate created in `manifest-tool init` is not suitable for production.
 You should avoid using it except in testing and development.
 To create a certificate for production purposes, please use an air-gapped computer or a Hardware Security Module.
-You should conduct a security review on your manifest signing infrastructure, since it is the core of the security guarantees for update client.</span>
+You should conduct a security review on your manifest signing infrastructure, since it is the core of the security guarantees for Update client.</span>

 #### Single-device update
 Once you have run `manifest-tool init`, you can perform updates on a single device by: